Area Code 218

 Common questions about area code 218 and how phone numbering works.

-While Aurora is a prominent city in this area code's coverage, the code serves the broader surrounding region as well.
+While Duluth is a prominent city in this area code's coverage, the code serves the broader surrounding region as well.
 Area codes are assigned geographically and typically cover multiple cities, towns, and communities beyond any single anchor city.